 - "My girlfriend keeps pleading with me to go all the way with her.
 She says 'everybody’s having sex' these days, but I want to save myself for marriage.
 All of my friends have had sex, and I really like my girlfriend.
 I don’t want her to think I’m some kind of prude."

 In all of these cases, your decision about how to handle the peer pressure can have great consequences:

-As for the second example, it goes without saying how bad smoking is for your health, including the risk of lung disease, heart disease, and cancer.
+- As for the second example, it goes without saying how bad smoking is for your health, including the risks of lung disease, heart disease, and cancer.
 It's all too easy to get hooked on cigarettes.

 - Speaking of long-term effects, you really have to think through what you’d do in the third example.
 Having sex even one time could leave your girlfriend pregnant.
 You’d have to change your life from student ... to father.
 And what if you got a sexually transmitted disease?
 How would you cope if you found out you had gonorrhea or HIV?